NFL rumors: Anonymous 49ers admit Jimmy Garoppolo over Trey Lance boosts team

 "As two of these realists told me after the game, 'I can’t say it, but you can.' "

 It's difficult to judge Lance's 2022 performance, considering it only lasted five quarters.
-Last week, Lance battled through a Soldier Field downpour finished with 164 yards on 13-of-28 passing in a disappointing loss to the Chicago Bears.
+In Week 1, Lance battled through a downpour at Soldier Field and finished with 164 yards on 13-of-28 passing in a disappointing loss to the Chicago Bears.

 Lance was making just his fourth career start Sunday in the 49ers' 27-7 win over the Seattle Seahawks before suffering the season-ending injury.
 He completed two passes for 30 yards and rushed three times for 13 yards over the team's first 16 snaps at Levi's Stadium.

-He began the game by guiding San Francisco inside the 5-yard line on the team's first offensive drive, and had the team rolling again into field-goal range on the next possession before exiting the game with injury.
+He began the game by guiding San Francisco inside the 5-yard line on the team's first offensive drive and had the team rolling again into field-goal range on the next possession before exiting the game with the injury.

 The 49ers' ensuing drive featured Garoppolo under center.
-In four plays, San Francisco swiftly moved 62 yards down the field, capped off by Ross Dwelley's 38-yard touchdown reception.
+In four plays, San Francisco swiftly moved 62 yards down the field, capped off by Ross Dwelley's 38-yard touchdown.

 “I thought he did a real good job coming off the bench, made some real key throws," coach Kyle Shanahan said of Garoppolo after Sunday's game. "...
 Especially, it was tough when we lost our run game a little bit there in the third [quarter], early fourth because it was a little tougher to throw there when the rain started coming.